ee7/exercism-docs/building/configlet/lint.md

 - The `"exercises.practice[].name"` key is required
 - The `"exercises.practice[].name"` value must be a Title Case string³ with length <= 255
 - The `"exercises.practice[].uuid"` key is required
-- The `"exercises.practice[].uuid"` value must be a unique, lowercased v4 UUID string
+- The `"exercises.practice[].uuid"` value must be a unique version 4 UUID string⁵
 - The `"exercises.practice[].deprecated"` key is optional
 - The `"exercises.practice[].deprecated"` value must be a boolean value
 - The `"exercises.practice[].deprecated"` value must generate a warning if set to `false`